free-audio/clap/spec.rst

   plugin->restore(plugin, buffer, size);

-The state of the plugin should be indepentant of the machine: you can save a plugin state on a little endian machine and send it through the network to a big endian machine, it should load again successfully.
+The state of the plugin should be independent of the machine: you can save a plugin state on a little endian machine and send it through the network to a big endian machine, it should load again successfully.